Meet Youth Policy Institute’s

 In addition to his role with YPI, Bogen is currently active in the development of New Village Girls Academy charter school located in Los Angeles’ Rampart neighborhood, serves as director of St. Anne’s Maternity Home, and is a trustee of the Weingart Foundation.

 “For those of us who have enjoyed in full measure the benefits of a fine education and the business, cultural, and natural riches of our country, I believe it is appropriate to do what we can to make the same opportunities available for young people who have the least of family and community resources.”

 CEO | Shout!
 Factory

-Brenda Freiberg is a community activist with extensive local, national and international experience in non-profit, corporate and government sectors.
-Her work has encompassed satellite communications, healthcare, HIV, gay rights and anti-poverty work and education.
+Brenda Freiberg is a community activist with extensive local, national and international experience in nonprofit, corporate and government sectors.
+Her work has encompassed satellite communications, healthcare, HIV, gay rights and anti-poverty work, and education.

-In addition to her Board of Directors role at YPI, Brenda is Chair of New Village Girls Academy, the only all-girl charter high school in California dedicated to educating and providing assistance to at-risk young women.
+In addition to her board of directors role at YPI, Brenda is chair of New Village Girls Academy, the only all-girl charter high school in California dedicated to educating and providing assistance to at-risk young women.

 “YPI’s commitment, comprehensive and thoughtful approach to fighting poverty by building strong education systems, job development and helping to establish community leadership makes a good and productive life possible for countless in Los Angeles.”